Liz Tigelaar: Early life

 Tigelaar was born in Washington, D.C..
 She was adopted as a child, something that influenced her work on Life Unexpected.
 She grew up in Dallas, Texas, and Guilford, Connecticut, and graduated from Ithaca College with a degree in scriptwriting and politics.

 Career

 2000–06: Early writing

 Tigelaar, in 2000, was an assistant on the series Dawson's Creek and co-wrote her first episode with Holly Henderson, the third-season episode, "Show Me Love".
 Tigelaar also co-wrote with Holly Henderson two novels in the Dawson's Creek Suspense Trilogy, a series of novels based on the characters from the television series.

-From 2001-02, Tigelaar was an assistant to executive producer on the series Once and Again.
+From 2001 to 2002, Tigelaar was an assistant to executive producer on the series Once and Again.
 Tigelaar became a writer for the series, American Dreams in 2002 and wrote two books based on the series in 2004.
-Tigelaar also wrote three episodes of the animated television series Totally Spies! from 2001-02.
+Tigelaar also wrote three episodes of the animated television series Totally Spies! from 2001 to 2002.